Sunday October 01, 2017

 The mathematician versus the hero

 "At first, I was a little shocked by the vehemence of [my father's] dislike of Odysseus.
 But anyone who has been in a book club or a reading group knows this phenomenon, that people's reactions to a text say a lot more about them than they do about the book they're reading.
 And certainly, I began to see that in a kind of touching way Odysseus represented everything in life that my father had struggled against.
 I revert to the fact that he was a mathematician.
 He wanted things to be clear and true.
-Two plus two can only mean four, but there was something about Odysseus' creative attitude towards the truth, which really upset my father.
+Two plus two can only mean four, but there was something about Odysseus' creative attitude towards the truth that really upset my father.
 He started on the first day of class by saying, 'Why does everyone think this guy is such a hero?'"

 One final adventure